-A short frenulum, also know as frenulum breve, happens when the piece of skin that connects the foreskin to the glans is shorter than normal, creating too much tension when pulling the skin back or during an erection.
-This can cause the frenulum to break during more vigorous activities such as intimate contact, resulting in severe pain and bleeding.
+A short frenulum, scientifically known as frenulum breve, is a condition in which the piece of skin that connects the foreskin to the glans is shorter than normal, causing a lot of tension when pulling the foreskin back or during an erection.
+This can cause the frenulum to tear during more vigorous activities such as sexual contact, resulting in severe pain and bleeding.

-Since this problem does not improve on its own over time, it is recommended you make an appointment with an urologist to evaluate the foreskin and have surgery, known as frenuloplasty, where the frenulum is cut to release the skin and decrease tension during erection.
+As this problem doesn't improve on its own over time, it is recommended to seek an urologist to have the foreskin examined and decide if it is necessary to have surgery, known as frenuloplasty, where the frenulum is cut in order to release the skin and reduce tension during erection.

-- Pain or discomfort that hinders intimate contact;
+- Pain or discomfort that makes sexual contact unpleasant;

-- Penis head folds down when skin is pulled back;
+- The head of the penis folds down when the foreskin is pulled back;

-- Gland skin cannot be completely pulled back.
+- The skin of the glans cannot be completely pulled back.

 How to treat a short frenulum